Why We're Fascinated By Al Capone

 So just why are we so fascinated by a man who saw killing as part of some grand business plan?
 Why does a brutal gangster who died sixty-nine years ago stimulate devotion from fans?
 How did Al Capone become such a powerful icon, and what does that say about our society?

-The most simple answer is pure nostalgia.
+The simplest answer is pure nostalgia.
 Our attempts to recreate Capone through film, music and literature can be seen as a yearning for that bygone age of American advancement when Babe Ruth hit homers, Charles Lindbergh flew planes, and Henry Ford built cars.
 There was something magical about that era, defined by fedora hats and city slicker confidence.
 It was a time of freedom, of fertile dreams, of unending possibility.
 Perhaps we realize those things aren’t true in our modern context, and thus relics of a glorious epoch are held dear to our hearts.
 Al Capone presiding over his self-made empire is one such relic, and one by which we’re fittingly intoxicated.

 “He fits the mold of a complete gangster,” says Mario Gomes, the owner of a virtual Al Capone museum.
 “His name, his looks, his ability to hold Chicago in his grip for many years.
 I think it’s what Capone represented that makes him popular to this day.
 He represents respect, lawlessness, corruption, power and death.”